obarrera/ML-XSS-Detection/README.md

 # ML-XSS-Detection
-A Machine Learning Model to classify samples as XSS (Cross Site-Scrtpting)
+A Machine Learning Model to classify samples as XSS (Cross Site-Scripting)